GEOS-ESM/GEOSadas/README.md

 ```
 make -jN install
 ```
 where `N` is the number of parallel processes.
 On discover head nodes, this should only be as high as 2 due to limits on the head nodes.
-On a compute node, you can set `N` has high as you like, though 8-12 is about the limit of parallelism in our model's make system.
+On a compute node, you can set `N` from 6 to 10 which is about the limit of useful parallelism in our model's make system.

+***NOTE***: Do *not* use `make -j install` with GEOSadas.
+The GEOSadas has a *lot* of parallelism at the beginning and the build system will gladly build as much as it can at the same time.
+However, the license server for the Intel compiler on discover will quickly lock up as each process accesses it, and will "break" the Intel compiler for all other users.

 ### Run the AGCM